Ají de Gallina (Spicy Peruvian Chicken Stew)

 • ground cumin

 • ají amarillo paste – There really is no substitute, however, you can start with whole frozen, jarred, or fresh peppers, and make ají amarillo paste.
-Blanche peppers to remove skins and seeds, then purée with liquid.
+If fresh, blanch peppers to remove skins and seeds, then purée with liquid.
 Save the seasoning for the recipe you’re using them in.

 • chicken broth

 • oregano – I have Mediterranean oregano growing in my garden (taking over the other herbs!), so I always use that.
-You can used dried, but reduce the amount to about 1 teaspoon.
+You can use dried, but reduce the amount to about 1 teaspoon, and add with the cumin and turmeric.

 Garnishes